trentm/node-bunyan/README.md

         }]
     });

-This will create a log file as /var/log/foo.yyyy-mm-dd.log and each night at midnight localtime a new file will be created.
-It also supports hourly log files with the format like /var/log/foo.yyyy-mm-dd_hh.log.
-Older log files are not managed so you should have some other process in place to purge older files, <code>find /var/log -mtime +7 -exec rm {};</code>.
+This will create a log file as <code>/var/log/foo.YYYY-MM-DD.log</code> and each night at midnight localtime a new file will be created.
+It also supports hourly log files with the format like <code>/var/log/foo.YYYY-MM-DD_HH.log</code>.

+Older log files are not managed so you should have some other process in place to purge older files, for example <code>find /var/log -mtime +7 -exec rm {};</code>.

 <table>
 <tr>